Ieroklis Stoltidis: International career

-Stoltidis was a member of the Greece side defeated in the 1998 UEFA European Under-21 Championship final by Spain.
-In November 1999, he made his debut for the senior national team and he went on to represent Greece at the Athens Olympics in 2004.
+Stoltidis was a member of the Greek side defeated in the 1998 UEFA European Under-21 Championship final by Spain.
+In November 1999, he made his debut for the senior national team and then captained Greece at the 2004 Summer Olympics on home soil.
 Despite performing at a high rate for his club Olympiakos, he was left out of the UEFA Euro 2004 championship winning squad and the FIFA World Cup 2006 or UEFA Euro 2008 campaigns.

-Finally, after years of media speculation, Stoltidis was called to the National Team under Rehhagel for a friendly against the Czech Republic.
-He declined the invitation stating "I'm no longer at an age where I can perform on all those fronts at the required level.
-Apart from my gratitude to the fans for their support, I want to assure them that, had this call come earlier in my career, when I was capable of competing on all fronts at a high level, I would have put myself at the disposal of the coach without hesitation."
+Finally, after years of media speculation, Stoltidis was called up to the national team under Rehhagel for a friendly against the Czech Republic.
+He declined the invitation stating: I'm no longer at an age where I can perform on all those fronts at the required level.
+Apart from my gratitude to the fans for their support, I want to assure them that, had this call come earlier in my career, when I was capable of competing on all fronts at a high level, I would have put myself at the disposal of the coach without hesitation.